Vis

 The lifting of the ban, after the independence of Croatia, opened up this little paradise and its inhabitants, well aware of their treasure, fiercely preserve the state of mind of an island with generous nature and its constant need of preservation.
 Thanks to them, the island still exudes serenity, well-being and the sweetness of life.

-Vis, one of Croatia’s prettiest and well-preserved islands, has lived away from tourist eyes
+Vis, one of Croatia’s prettiest and best-preserved islands, has lived away from the glare of tourism for many years, and is determined to protect its extra soul.

-Here, no show off, the only queens are authenticity, serenity, discretion and gastronomy.
+There’s no show off here, the only queens are authenticity, serenity, discretion and gastronomy.
+As dear Georges would say, what else?

 Live it is